 Capital Project

 Voters in the Rensselaer City School District have approved a significant capital project that will invest nearly $29 million into critical renovations, repairs, and improvements to district facilities.
-Below are answers to frequently asked questions regarding the project.
-Stop back for updates as the project progresses!
+Below are updates and answers to frequently asked questions regarding the project.

 What is the purpose of the capital project?